mal2994/roro-jelpi/readme.md

 - GPIO data can be processed externally (e.g., via REST APIs) using the `pico8_gpio` variable.
 - Enables easy syncing of game state across multiple live Pico-8 instances.

-This project does not explore syncing directly from IndexedDB, but that approach should also work.
+This project does not explore syncing directly from the 256-byte cartdata file in IndexedDB, but that approach should also work.
 More backend solutions for Pico-8 games are encouraged, despite the limitations encountered here.

 See [deploy.txt](deploy.txt) for deployment details.